 Evaluation metrics Specificity was calculated per document (PDF) and per model.

-Sp =TNTN + FP=  Ntrivial Nunanswerable questions  where Ntrivial is the number of “Answer not found in document” responses.
+Sp =TNTN + FP=  Ntrivial Nunanswerable questions  where Ntrivial is the number of “Answer not found in document.” responses.

 2.2.3 Overall accuracy

-Given the metrics of Recall and Specificity have been established in Sections 2.2.1 and 2.2.3, it is not possible to calculate the pooled accuracy.
-It reflects the fraction of questions answered sufficiently or correctly left unanswered (A|cosθ>τ) and is given by A|cosθ>τ =π*R|cosθ>τ + (1-π)* Sp where π= NposNneg + Npos posneg pos posquestions
+Given the metrics of Recall and Specificity have been established in Sections 2.2.1 and 2.2.3, it is now possible to calculate the pooled accuracy.
+It reflects the fraction of questions answered sufficiently or correctly left unanswered (A|cosθ>τ) and is given by A|cosθ>τ =π*R|cosθ>τ + (1-π)* Sp where posneg pos π= NposNneg + Npos =NposNquestions=0.47